thinkshout/salesforce/README.txt

   Troubleshooting connection errors:
     * Are you using the right WSDL?
 Generate a new one.
-    * Disable SOAP WSDL cache
+    * Disable SOAP WSDL cache.
     * If you’re switching from sandbox to enterprise make sure that you switched accounts when generating the wsdl
     * Can you connect to the sandbox?